Score-Driven Exponential Random Graphs: A New Class of Time-Varying Parameter Models for Dynamical Networks: Score-Driven Exponential Random Graphs

 Our approach, based on the score of the pseudo-likelihood, requires as input the change statistics for each function $h_s\tonde{\Yt}$~\footnote{For practical applications, it is very convenient that, for a large number of network functions, an efficient implementation to compute change statistics is made available in the R package \textit{ergm}~\cite{hunter2008ergm}.}.
-In the following, we show that the update based on the score of the pseudo-likelihood is effective in filtering the path of time-varying parameters.
-Remarkably, this is true even when the probability distribution in the DGP is the exact one, i.e. when we sample from the exact likelihood and then use the SD-ERGM based on the pseudo-likelihood to filter.
+In the following, we show that the update based on the pseudo-likelihood score effectively filters the path of tvps.
+Remarkably, this is true even when the probability distribution in the DGP is exact, i.e., when we sample from the exact likelihood and then use the SD-ERGM based on the pseudo-likelihood to filter.